orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

-Stewards may voluntary report vulnerabilities and incidents to a CSIRT or ENISA, or "near misses" (situation when the exploitation or incident were possible, but avoided), and may receive report by the means of CSIRT and/or ENSIA that come from vulontary reporting.
+Stewards may voluntary report vulnerabilities and incidents to a CSIRT or ENISA, or "near misses" (situation when the exploitation or incident were possible, but avoided), and may receive report by the means of CSIRT and/or ENISA that come from voluntary reporting.

 References: Article 24(1), 15